 Richard III Exhibition

 Sudeley Castle & Gardens is one of just seven venues taking part in the 2014 ‘King Richard III Reconstructed Head’ tour as seen on the Channel 4 TV documentary, ‘The King in the Car Park’.
 We now have our own representation head, modelled on the portrait of Richard, along with the story of his life and his influence at Sudeley.

 Long before Sudeley Castle was first built there were several Roman Villas dotted around what is now the Sudeley Estate and surrounding area.
 Our new Roman exhibition reveals details about the two main sites excavated by Emma Dent in the late 1800’s, and features some very interesting and unique small finds from these endeavours.
 We have a newly commissioned and sympathetically constructed copy of a mosaic which still exists at one of the sites, and our celebrity piece – the ‘Lost’ hunter God relief recently rediscovered in a cupboard at the castle (which hit the headlines and caused a bit of a stir), takes pride of place on display within the exhibition.

 Katherine Parr Exhibitions

 Rare copies of original books written by Katherine Parr, the first queen to have her own work published, are displayed in an exhibition to celebrate this remarkable queen.
-Her love letters to Thomas Seymour and the eye-witness account of the discovery of her body at Sudeley in 1782 together with items taken from her tomb will begin to illustrate the Dr David Starkey film ‘The Life and Loves of Katherine Parr, Queen of England and Mistress of Sudeley’ are shown in the exhibition and no visit would be complete without a visit to her tomb in St Mary’s Church – Sudeley is notable for being the only private castle to have a queen buried in its grounds.
+The exhibition also features her love letters to Thomas Seymour and the eye-witness account of the discovery of her body at Sudeley in 1782.
+These, together with items taken from her tomb, help to illustrate Dr David Starkey’s film ‘The Life and Loves of Katherine Parr, Queen of England and Mistress of Sudeley’, which is shown alongside the exhibition.
+The crowning glory of a trip to Sudeley is visiting Katherine Parr’s tomb in St Mary’s Church – Sudeley is notable for being the only private castle to have a queen buried in its grounds.

 Six Wives at Sudeley